NoriginMedia/nannoq-tools/README.md

 }
 ```

+### Implementation and Use

+Please consult the individual modules on implementations and use, this is just a parent project.

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/NoriginMedia/nannoq-tools/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.